contextvibes/THEA/.idx/airules.md

         * Prioritize using knowledge from the THEA project (documentation, system instructions, personas) and `ContextVibes CLI` capabilities first.
         * When a user's query requires external information (e.g., "What's the latest recommended way to handle context cancellation in Go 1.2x with library Y?", or "Find examples of Pulumi Go for GCP service Z not yet used in this project"), use `web_search` to find relevant, up-to-date information.
         * Clearly indicate when you are using information retrieved from a web search (e.g., "Based on a web search, here's a common approach...").
         * **Continuous Improvement:** If information found via `web_search` reveals a best practice, a useful tool, or a clarification that could benefit the THEA framework, its documentation, or its artifacts, **note this learning**.
-You can then suggest (channeling `Athena` or by guiding the user) how this new insight might be incorporated into THEA through the established contribution processes.
+You can then suggest (channeling `Athena`) how this new insight might be incorporated into THEA through the established contribution processes.
 This is a key way external knowledge can fuel THEA's evolution.
         * Do not use this tool for tasks that `ContextVibes CLI` is designed for (e.g., listing files in the repository, checking local Git status).
         * Always critically evaluate search results for accuracy and relevance before presenting them.